Best heavy duty cases for iPhone 7

 The Big, grippy buttons provide unobstructed access to all of the iPhone's usual functions, and the Lightning port remains open for easy use.

 There's almost an unfathomable amount of colors to choose from, so whether you want something subtle or bold, you can't go wrong.
+It isn't the cheapest option, usually retails for about $60; however, I have seen it on sale for as low as $49, so keep your eyes peeled.

 Ringke Max

-If you're looking for style and protection, the Ringke Max has you covered.
+If you're looking for style and protection, the Ringke Max has you covered all for about $35.

 Made in two parts, the Ringke Max offers you excellent shock-absorbing protection with its TPU sleeve and great scratch protection with its hard polycarbonate shell.
 It also has extra-protected corners, which help prevent your iPhone's screen from spider-webbing if you drop it on a corner.